oxguy3/fedora-tips/google-chrome.md

 ```

 GNOME may take a little while to notice that you've done this.
 If you want to make GNOME update immediately, press Alt+F2, type "r", and press enter; this will make GNOME reset itself.

+### How this works

+GNOME (which is your desktop environment software) uses `.desktop` config files to specify how applications in your dock and application list should look and act.
+If you have an app that launches itself with a different name than GNOME expects it to, GNOME won't realize it's actually the same app.
+This command adds a property to the `google-chrome.desktop` file that says "hey, 'Google-chrome-stable' is actually just the name that 'Google Chrome' launches itself as. they're the same thing!".

+The command also saves the original `google-chrome.desktop` file as `google-chrome.desktop.bak`, in case for some reason you want to revert.